bburdette/zknotes/README.md

  - Notes can be designated as read-only or editable.
  - There's also a comment system.
 Notes that link to the 'comment' system note and to another note show up as comments in the web UI.

-### install notes
+## install notes

-If you want to compile and run this on your own machine:
+If you want to compile and run this on your own machine, without bothering with development tools:

-- start by installing the nix package manager on your system, a version with 'flakes' enabled.
+- start by installing the [nix package manager](https://nixos.org/download.html) on your system, and [enable flakes](https://nixos.wiki/wiki/Flakes).

-- install into a 'result' folder in a local directory:
+- install into a 'result' folder in a local directory (no need to clone this repo!)
   ```
   nix build github:bburdette/zknotes
   ```